-Representative Erin Grall stated, the problem with the current system perfectly saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”
+Representative Erin Grall states the problem with the current system by saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”

 The Biggest Benefit of Making this Change

 This is the biggest injustice of the no-fault system.
-PIP was the only reason for the “permanent injury” rule, so now with this new legislation, the need to prove that is gone.
-Now our clients will be able to be compensated for that pain and suffering that occurred for let’s say a year, or two instead of receiving nothing.
+PIP was the only reason for the “permanent injury” rule.
+So, this new legislation does away with the need to prove injury.
+Now our clients will be able to receive compensation for their pain and suffering instead of getting nothing.

 Takeaways From this Potential Change to Florida’s Car Insurance Laws

 This potential change to Florida’s auto insurance system will be a big change.
-However, we believe that its benefits are worth it, as more people who are injured due to another’s negligence will be able to get the compensation that they deserve from the person that actually caused their injuries.
-If you want to learn more about this or have unfortunately been injured in a car accident in the Tampa, Spring Hill, or Wesley Chapel area, please give us a call at 813-915-1110 for a free consultation.
+But, the benefits are worth it, as more people who are injured due to another’s negligence will be able to get compensation.
+To learn more, contact us online or call us at (813) 915-1110 to speak to an attorney.
+Likewise, if you’re injured in a car accident in the Tampa, Spring Hill, or Wesley Chapel area, then contact us for a free consultation.